On Air Now 04:00 PM - 06:00 PM

 Furthermore, many of these individuals are on the installment plan and the installment plan does allow for quarterly payments of your real estate taxes.
 However, the first two installments are based on the prior year’s taxes.
 Not the amount that includes the new PACE amount.
 So that means the final two installment payments have to make up the difference and one half of whatever that assessment was is going to be due two times.
 And they just don’t have the means to pay.
 I’ve had elderly women in my office literally crying across the desk from me, wondering how they’re going to come up with the money to pay this loan.
 And they didn’t understand what they were signing up for.

-JW: Sarasota County first voted to let PACE in a few years back, on a narrow three-to-two vote.
+JW: Sarasota County first voted to let PACE in a few years back, on a narrow three-to-two vote, including Moran’s.
 Back then, the county created a specific agreement, but the 2022 court ruling overrode that, in the case that’s now before the Florida Supreme Court.
 In Sarasota County, 257 homeowners have taken on PACE loans so far.

 The county commission, chaired by Moran, recently voted to enter a new agreement with PACE.
 Next, the commission will have to enter into agreements with the Sarasota Property Appraiser — and with the Tax Collector.
-The tax collector then has a choice, according to Bear, to reject taking on enforcement of any new loans.
+The tax collector then has the option, according to Bear, to reject taking on enforcement of any new loans.

 CB: It’s being sold by individuals in a manner to take advantage of individuals.
 They know how to push the right buttons and say the right words to make it sound like it’s a really great plan.
 “Oh, and it’s government funded, and this, that” — it’s not government funded.
 And the government isn’t behind this.
 The Sarasota County isn’t behind this.
 They’ve allowed it to take place.
 This new commissioner, like yesterday, the commissioner said, “Yes, we’re gonna enter into an agreement again.”
 Okay, that’s great.
 They still have to enter into an agreement with Bill Furst, and they still need to enter into an agreement with Barbara Ford Coates.
 And I hope that Barbara Ford Coates says, “That’s nice that you are allowed to operate in Sarasota County,” but I hope she says, “No, I’m not going to collect the new assessments.”
 She has to collect all the old assessments under the old programs.
 Unfortunately, you can’t stop collecting the old ones, but she can say no to collecting the new ones.

-JW: We could not verify whether that decision is now in the hands of Moran.
+JW: We could not verify before deadline whether that decision is now in the hands of Moran.

 The morning after Moran’s electoral win, his name still appeared on the PACE agency’s website as executive director.
 We were trying to seek comment about the Sarasota County agreement and his relationship with PACE, but neither Moran nor the agency returned calls by WSLR News before deadline.